This is a review for tick, tick… BOOM! Movie directed by Lin-Manuel Miranda; a fantastic musical performance from the cast.

 More visuals are also interesting when presenting footage as if it were filmed in the 90’s, Similar to how the real Jonathan Larson had his performances recorded on a cam-recorder.
 This style is only used in brief selected scened.

 There is also very clever and subtle vfx moments that are used during the Swimming song scenes, where musical notes are in the deep end of of the pool.

 Robin de Jesús is already naturally experienced for the role as he appeared in the musical show Rent in 2005.
 His performance is dramatic and powerful as Michael, especially for the song Real Life.

 Beautiful solo performances from Andrew.
 Especially in the song Why that pays tribute to spending time with his [Larson’s] dear friend Michael.

 The movie captured the vibe of the 90’s so well and feels very relatable still to this day; especially for those in the creative industry who are trying to make it work.

-The movie is a very touching tribute to Jonathan Larson, with outstanding performances from all of the cast throughout. tick, tick… BOOM! a highly recommended watch!
+The movie is a very touching tribute to Jonathan Larson, with outstanding performances from all of the cast throughout. tick, tick… BOOM! is a highly recommended watch!